mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 ## Composing primitives

-First of all, lets clarify the relation between the **component** and **directive** concepts in Angular 2.
+First of all, lets clarify the relation between the **component** and **directive** concepts in Angular.
 A typical design pattern for developing user interface is the [composite pattern](https://en.wikipedia.org/wiki/Composite_pattern).
 It allows us to compose different primitives and treat them the same way as a single instance.
 In the world of functional programming we can compose functions.
 For instance:

 ```haskell
 map ((*2).(+1)) [1, 2, 3]